introduction #

 Fuz is a Svelte UI library that builds on my CSS framework Moss.
 It's in early alpha and there will be many breaking changes.
 I'm making it to support Zzz and my other projects that focus on end-users, so it'll continue to grow slowly as I find the time and usecases.

 The goal is to make a fully-featured Svelte UI library, but it'll take extra time to get there.
 That lets us prioritize patterns like APIs above features, making it an interesting project for learning and experimentation.
-If you're interested in using Fuz, helping out, or just following along, see contributing.md and visit the Discord.
+If you're interested in using Fuz, helping out, or just following along, see contributing.md.

 These docs are a work in progress - for an overview see the readme.